 The thing many people fail to understand is that X-Factor is a TV show first and foremost and its aim is to get ratings.
 So I can reveal that from the get go all the judges are told to put through contestants who are either really good or really bad.
 I remember talking to Louis Walsh and he likened their selection process to putting through “the good, the bad and the ugly”.
 The members of the production team who have to do the pre-auditions are actively told to put through only acts that will “make good TV”.
 In some cases this is even at the expense of talent!
 Remember that it is all about the ratings in this industry!

 Three types of acts the producers want to put through:

 - The Good

-This is normally the contestants that are actually talented and will stand a chance of winning and getting a recording contract.
+This is normally the contestants that are actually talented, have taken good singing lessons, and will stand a chance of winning and getting a recording contract.
 Hopefully, this is the category you will be in.

 - The Bad

 In this category you will find people who might look the part but are just really bad singers and have no chance of getting anywhere.
 These acts are normally built up during the audition shows only to be a huge let down when they try and sing.

 - The Ugly